seanwilllaugh/SmartPaws/README.md

 # SmartPaws
 Study timer app mixed with tamagotchi

-Aunique study timer app.
+A unique study timer app.
 You'll not only track your study time, but also take care of a virtual pet dog to keep it happy.
 You can:

 - Earn coins from completing study timers to:
     - Buy your dogs different foods for increased happiness